GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

 ---
 title: Enforcing an identity root of trust in your Google Cloud environment
-description: Shows how to secure identities in your Google Cloud environment, making sure that no single individual can log in as a super admin and change any setting.
+description: Shows how to establish a root of trust of identities in your Google Cloud environment, so that no individual acting alone can log in as a super admin and change any setting.
 author: awalko
-tags: Security, identity, Google Cloud Platform, identity root of trust, super admins, GCP
+tags: Security, Google Cloud Platform, IAM
 date_published: 2020-04-20
 ---

-This document shows how to secure identities in your Google Cloud environment, including how to ensure that no single individual (in your organization or not) can log in as a super admin and change any setting, intentionally or not.
+This document shows how to establish a root of trust of your identities in your Google Cloud organization by controlling the most powerful users of the Admin console, the *super admin* users.
+This helps to ensure that no single individual can log in as a super admin and change any setting, intentionally or not, without the knowledge and participation of another trusted person.

 To trust your Google Cloud environment, it is essential that you trust how you provisioned it in the first place.
 Establishing that root of trust in your organization can seem challenging, but it should not be.
 This document shows how you